bjuppa/laravel-blog/README.md

   If your related content needs to cover more than one row in the second column, you can add utility classes `.grid-row-span-2`, `.grid-row-span-3`, etc (from Kingdom).

-The included CSS contains many of Kingdom's utility classes, unfortunately they're too many to document here, please refer to the original SASS files:
+The included CSS contains many of Kingdom's utility classes, they're too many to document here, please refer to the original SASS files:

 - [`_colors.scss`](https://github.com/bjuppa/kingdom/blob/master/src/utilities/_colors.scss)